 The tribe is extinct, but the bloodline probably still exists.
 I know my grandfather’s grandmother was a Spanish-Injun (Indians are from India, so I adopt the Injun), but I don’t know her specific tribe.
 Two tribes, the Apalachee and the Timucuans had the closest affiliation with the Spanish..The Seminoles allied with the Americans or the British, depending on the time period, so the Seminoles helped wipe out my great-great grandmother’s tribe.
 Now, they steal-claim to my ancestor’s bones.

 We identify tribes by names that the Europeans gave them, not the native name for the tribe and that’s why the natives received the name Indians.
-My granddad wasn’t very close to his Native American side because his father preferred being the stereotypical half-breed drunk and the last supposed full-breed (could have been half, but my grandfather considered her full-breed), apparently wasn’t very nice.
+My granddad wasn’t very close to his Native American side because his father preferred being the stereotypical half-breed drunk and the last supposed full-breed, my great-great-grandmother, (she could have been half, but my grandfather considered her full-breed), apparently wasn’t very nice.
 Granddaddy didn’t speak English very well and couldn’t write his own name, so too much about my Native American side was lost.
 When I said he didn’t speak English very well, I’m not saying he spoke a Native American language, but considering how intelligible he was, he may have had some mangled into his English.

 Does my family represent the last of the Timucuans— sort of.
 Some went to Cuba with the Spanish and that’s sort of why A Cuban may deserve more American rights than people from other foreign lands.
 My family never left, so I take my last stand.
 One day I may go on the warpath,